CH

 Commodities & International Trade

 Celine is developing a busy commodities practice.
-She has advised in relation to a GAFTA arbitration and has assisted in various disputes concerning different metals, petroleum products, fertilizer, sugar, fresh fruit produce, as well as acting in usual cargo claims concerning rice, grains and cereals.
+She advises in relation to GAFTA arbitrations and has assisted in various disputes concerning metals, petroleum products, fertilizer, sugar, fresh fruit produce, as well as acting in usual cargo claims concerning rice, grains and cereals.

-Celine is also regularly instructed to advise in various freight-forwarding cases concerning BIFA and CMR terms.
+Celine is regularly instructed to advise in various freight-forwarding cases concerning BIFA and CMR terms.

 Previous Legal Experience